devgabrielsborges/X-Bot/README.md

 1. Ensure the initial index is correctly set in Firebase under `actual_index`.
 2. Run the main script:
     ```bash
+    # Make sure you're in the Poetry environment
+    poetry run xbot

+    # Or if you've already activated the environment with 'poetry shell'
     python src/main.py
     ```